 Heather is a wise and wonderful therapist who visited me at my home several times in those early weeks and months post-heart attack.
 One day, she brought me a gift: a guided meditation CD, one that helped me visualize oxygenated blood cells coursing happily through my newly revascularized coronary arteries.

-Instead of letting me continue to blame my errant organ for screwing up its job, the CD’s message also invited me to change how I thought about and talked to my heart.
+Instead of letting me continue to blame my errant organ for screwing up its job, the CD’s message also invited me to change how I thought about and talked to my heart, just as Heather taught me:

 Instead of resenting my heart for letting me down, I was now to express gratitude: